 The guide also sets out the standards you can expect to receive from a coroner’s office and what to do if you feel those standards have not been met.
 This guide can also be downloaded fromwww.brake.org.uk/support.

 The Coroners’ Courts Support Service is a charity that provides volunteers in some coroners’ courts.
 These volunteers offer emotional and practical support for bereaved people facing an inquest, and can offer guidance on procedures in the court.
 To find out in which courts they offer this service, call 0300 111 2141, Mondays to Fridays between 9am and 5pm, or go towww.coronerscourtssupportservice.org.uk.

 If you have a comment or a concern about the criminal justice system you have a right to be heard and your point of view considered.
 Speaking up may also help improve criminal justice in the future.

 You may have one or more points you wish to raise with one or more criminal justice organisations.
 Your first step should be to decide which organisation you need to contact.
 Police forces are responsible for police family liaison and criminal investigations.

 The Crown Prosecution Service is responsible for bringing prosecutions.
-The Courts and Tribunal Service is responsible for what happens in court (see above), although it is worth remembering that decisions by magistrates and judges can only be challenged by appeal (see above).
+Her Majesty’s Courts and Tribunal Service (HMCTS) is responsible for what happens in court (see above), although it is worth remembering that decisions by magistrates and judges can only be challenged by appeal (see page 62).
+HMCTS is not responsible for, and cannot influence, decisions made by judges and magistrates.
 The Prison Service is responsible for what happens to an offender (see above).